Amebis/eduVPN/doc/Development.md

 1. Install [Visual Studio 2019 Community Edition](https://www.visualstudio.com/vs/community/).
 A minimum set of required features is:
    - Workloads
       - .NET desktop development
-      - Desktop development with C++ (required by eduEd25519 and OpenVPN submodules and eduVPN.Resources resource projects)
+      - Desktop development with C++ (required by eduLibsodium and OpenVPN submodules and eduVPN.Resources resource projects)
    - Individual components
       - Code tools
          - Git for Windows (if not installed by other means)
       - Compilers, build tools, and runtimes
-         - Windows Universal CRT SDK (required by eduEd25519 submodule)
+         - Windows Universal CRT SDK (required by eduLibsodium submodule)
       - SDKs, libraries, and frameworks
-         - Windows 8.1 SDK (required by eduEd25519 submodule)
+         - Windows 8.1 SDK (required by eduLibsodium submodule)
 2. Clone the eduVPN project source code _including_ sub-modules from the [eduVPN GitHub repository](https://github.com/Amebis/eduVPN) using `git clone --recurse-submodules https://github.com/Amebis/eduVPN.git eduVPN` command.
 3. Install .NET Framework 3.5.x: can be installed from _Control Panel_ » _Programs and Features_ » _Turn Windows features on or off_ (required by WiX Toolset).
 4. Install [WiX Toolset 3.14.0.5722 or later](https://wixtoolset.org/releases/v3-14-0-5722/) (required for MSI and EXE installer packaging).